-The Company's retirement benefit obligations are subject to number of assumptions including discount rates, inflation and salar growth.
-Significant assumptions are required when setting these criteria and a change in these assumptions would have significant impact on the amount recorded in the Company's balance sheet and the statement of profit and loss.
-The Compan sets these assumptions based on previous experience and third party actuarial advice.
+The Company's retirement benefit obligations are subject to number of assumptions including discount rates, inflation and salary growth.
+Significant assumptions are required when setting these criteria and a change in these assumptions would have a significant impact on the amount recorded in the Company's balance sheet and the statement of profit and loss.
+The Company sets these assumptions based on previous experience and third party actuarial advice.

-2 Significant Accounting Policies
+2 Material Accounting Policies

-Accounting Policies have been consistently applied except where a newly issued accounting standards is initially adopted or revision to an existing accounting standard required a change in the accounting policy hitherto in use.
+Accounting Policies have been consistently applied except where a newly issued accounting standards is initially adopted or a revision to an existing accounting standard required a change in the accounting policy hitherto in use.

-The significant accounting policies applied by the Company in the preparation of its financial statements are listed below.
-Suc accounting policies have been applied consistently to all the periods presented in these financial statements, unless otherwis indicated.
+The material accounting policies applied by the Company in the preparation of its financial statements are listed below.
+Such accounting policies have been applied consistently to all the periods presented in these financial statements, unless otherwise indicated.